metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_mirror_maker2_v1beta2_manifest.md

 - `readiness_probe` (Attributes) Pod readiness checking. (see [below for nested schema](#nestedatt--spec--readiness_probe))
 - `replicas` (Number) The number of pods in the Kafka Connect group.
 Defaults to '3'.
 - `resources` (Attributes) The maximum limits for CPU and memory resources and the requested initial resources. (see [below for nested schema](#nestedatt--spec--resources))
-- `template` (Attributes) Template for Kafka Connect and Kafka Mirror Maker 2 resources.
+- `template` (Attributes) Template for Kafka Connect and Kafka MirrorMaker 2 resources.
 The template allows users to specify how the 'Pods', 'Service', and other services are generated. (see [below for nested schema](#nestedatt--spec--template))
 - `tracing` (Attributes) The configuration of tracing in Kafka Connect. (see [below for nested schema](#nestedatt--spec--tracing))
 - `version` (String) The Kafka Connect version.
 Defaults to the latest version.
 Consult the user documentation to understand the process required to upgrade or downgrade the version.